 Gain more connection to the class and course content while demonstrating your commitment to the learning process.
 If you find yourself struggling with the material, want to review assignments, or just want the chance to work alongside fellow students, set up an online tutoring appointment or request to join a Virtual Study Group.
 Find times and locations online.

 Build a relationship with your Berick Center for Student Advising (CSA) adviser.
 Even if you do not feel you may need their help now, already having a positive connection with your CSA advisor may help you feel more comfortable seeking advice from them when you need it most.
-Your adviser is still available to help you with any personal or academic hardships, even while campus is largely closed.
+Your adviser is still available to help you with any personal or academic hardships.
+Set up meetings on Zoom to discuss any questions you may have.

 Review the Academic Calendar deadlines for your school.

 Organize your schedule.
-Especially now that your regular course format has been interrupted, it is important to keep a schedule.
+It is important to keep a schedule.
 Doing so will help you be aware of upcoming requirements and reduce the desire to email your professor just before your assignment is due.
 Instructors are less likely to give an extension on short notice, and they are more likely to be understanding if you explain any potential conflicts or complications well in advance.

 Don't wait until the last minute to start writing papers or working on assignments.
 Even though library access is restricted to online resources, you can still use the Ask a Librarian service at Columbia Libraries to get research support in finding credible online sources and learn how to use the citation management software, Zotero.
 Make an online appointment with the Writing Center for support on all areas of the writing process from brainstorming to outlining revisions on your final papers.